rixo/svelte-template-hot/README.md

 ---

-# svelte app
+# svelte app + HMR

-This is a clone of [Svelte](https://svelte.dev) [official template](https://github.com/sveltejs/template) for Rollup with just what's needed to add [HMR support](https://github.com/rixo/rollup-plugin-svelte-hot) for HMR with [Nollup](https://github.com/PepsRyuu/nollup).
+This is a clone of [Svelte](https://svelte.dev) [official template](https://github.com/sveltejs/template) for Rollup with just what's needed to add [HMR support](https://github.com/rixo/rollup-plugin-svelte-hot) with [Nollup](https://github.com/PepsRyuu/nollup).
 It lives at https://github.com/rixo/svelte-template-hot.

 To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):